synqs/synqs.github.io/content/publication/formation-of-bose-einstein-condensates/index.md

 ---
 title: Formation of Bose-Einstein condensates
 publication_types:
-  - "2"
+  - "6"
 authors:
   - M. J. Davis
   - T. M. Wright
-  - T. Gasenzer
+  - gasenzer
-  - S. A. Gardiner and N. P. Proukakis
+  - S. A. Gardiner
+  - N. P. Proukakis
 doi: 10.1017/9781316084366.009
 abstract: The problem of understanding how a coherent, macroscopic Bose-Einstein condensate (BEC) emerges from the cooling of a thermal Bose gas has attracted